 Section 3.
-A Game Conservation Officer shall be paid double time for hours worked on the second scheduled day off in the work week provided the officer is in an active pay status on the officer's five regularly scheduled work days and works the officer's first scheduled day off in the work week.
+A Wildlife Conservation Officer shall be paid double time for hours worked on the second scheduled day off in the work week provided the officer is in an active pay status on the officer's five regularly scheduled work days and works the officer's first scheduled day off in the work week.
 If such an officer is in an active pay status the officer's next five regularly scheduled work days and works the officer's next scheduled day off or next two scheduled days off, the officer shall be paid double time for hours worked on those days.

-A Game Conservation Officer who has been paid double time for the fourth scheduled day off shall be paid double time for all subsequent consecutive scheduled days off worked, provided the officer is in an active pay status on each of the five regularly scheduled work days of the associated work week.
+A Wildlife Conservation Officer who has been paid double time for the fourth scheduled day off shall be paid double time for all subsequent consecutive scheduled days off worked, provided the officer is in an active pay status on each of the five regularly scheduled work days of the associated work week.
+Double time is only available when the Officer is required by the Employer to work on the specified days, not when the work is initiated by the officer.

 Section 4.
 By mutual agreement between the Employer, the Union and the officer involved, compensatory time at the appropriate rate may be granted in lieu of premium overtime pay.
-Such compensatory time is to be granted within the 90 calendar day period succeeding the date on which the overtime is worked.
+Such compensatory time is to be granted within the 120 calendar day period succeeding the date on which the overtime is worked.
 If a written request is received prior to or within 45 days after the date on which the overtime is worked, the compensatory time off shall, subject to management's responsibility to maintain efficient operations, be scheduled and granted as requested by the officer.
-If the Employer does not schedule the compensatory time in accordance with the officer's request, or at some other time mutually agreed to, prior to the completion of the 90 calendar day period succeeding the date on which the overtime is worked, the officer shall be compensated at the appropriate rate of pay in lieu of paid time off.
+If the Employer does not schedule the compensatory time in accordance with the officer's request, or at some other time mutually agreed to, prior to the completion of the 120 calendar day period succeeding the date on which the overtime is worked, the officer shall be compensated at the appropriate rate of pay in lieu of paid time off.

 Section 5.
-The compensation received by Game Land Management Group Supervisors and Game Conservation Officer Supervisors includes an amount which is considered premium pay in lieu of (a) additional payment or compensatory time for hours worked in excess of eight (8) on an officer's scheduled work days; and (b) additional payment or compensatory time for hours worked in excess of eight (8) on an officer's scheduled days off.
+The compensation received by Game Land Management Group Supervisors and Wildlife Conservation Officer Supervisors includes an amount which is considered premium pay in lieu of (a) additional payment or compensatory time for hours worked in excess of eight (8) on an officer's scheduled work days; and (b) additional payment or compensatory time for hours worked in excess of eight (8) on an officer's scheduled days off.

-If a Game Land Management Group Supervisor, Game Conservation Officer Supervisor, Game Conservation Manager 1 or Wildlife Conservation Officer Manager 2 is required to work on a scheduled day off, the supervisor/manager shall be paid for the hours worked on the scheduled day off up to eight (8) hours.
+If a Game Land Management Group Supervisor, Wildlife Conservation Officer Supervisor or Wildlife Conservation Officer Law Enforcement Coordinator is required to work on a scheduled day off, the supervisor/manager shall be paid for the hours worked on the scheduled day off up to eight (8) hours.
 The rate of pay shall be time and one-half for hours worked in excess of 40 hours in the workweek and straight time for hours worked up to 40 in a workweek.
 An officer who is assigned or required to work on a scheduled day off shall receive as much notice as is practicable.

 Section 6.
-When the need for overtime occurs in a Game Conservation District, the Game Conservation Officer in charge of that district shall first be offered all overtime work that is considered a district function and that management wants performed within that district.
-Each Game Conservation Officer's district shall constitute an overtime equalization unit.
+When the need for overtime occurs in a Wildlife Conservation District, the Wildlife Conservation Officer in charge of that district shall first be offered all overtime work that is considered a district function and that management wants performed within that district.
+Each Wildlife Conservation Officer's district shall constitute an overtime equalization unit.
 In the event that the officer is not available to perform the needed overtime work, the Employer shall have the right to assign such work as it deems appropriate.